Getting live on Netlify

 <https://sprout-boilerplate.netlify.app/admin>

 1. You’ll need to add a few CORS origins to your API Settings in Sanity.
 All domains need “Allow Credentials”.
-If you have a purchased domain connected to your Vercel Deployment, add that too!
+If you have a purchased domain connected to your Netlify Deployment, add that too!

 <https://sprout-boilerplate.netlify.app>